alkerway/copyhls/README.md

 ### Copy Manifest Tool

+This is a rewrite of https://github.com/alkerway/copylivemanifest, with the goal being to make the code more simple and declarative.
+A look at src/main.ts should give a declarative overview of how the program runs.

 #### Live

 DVRs a given level manifest by polling and downloading fragments for a given amount of time, yielding an updating